000Twilight/000Twilight/README.md

 - Built a **frontend-only e-commerce prototype** for sneakers with APIs.

 ## Looking for Internships
 I am actively seeking an internship where I can apply my skills and continue to grow in a real-world environment.
-Whether it’s within a startup, a mid-size company, or a larger organization, I’m eager to gain valuable experience, enhance my expertise, and contribute meaningfully to the company.

 ## Skills
 Some of the skills I’ve developed during my studies include: